mward19/visualize_voxels/README.md

 pip install visualize_voxels-0.1-py3-none-any.whl
 ```

+# Usage
-Then use the `visualize` function on a 3D image array in a script or Jupyter notebook to visualize it:
+Use the `visualize` function on a 3D image array in a script or Jupyter notebook to visualize it:

 ```python
 from visualize_voxels import visualize